netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_USER and NS_PASSWORD</summary>

          This variable is for authenticating with Netscaler if it has non-default user name and password.
 You can directly pass user name and password or use Kubernetes secrets.
-         For configuring a non-default Netscaler user name and password, see [Create a system user account for the Citrix ingress controller in Netscaler](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/deploy-cic-yaml.md#create-system-user-account-for-citrix-ingress-controller-in-citrix-adc).
+         For configuring a non-default Netscaler user name and password, see [Create a system user account for the Netscaler ingress controller in Netscaler](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/deploy-cic-yaml.md#create-system-user-account-for-citrix-ingress-controller-in-citrix-adc).

          Given YAML uses Kubernetes secrets.
 The following steps help to create secrets to be used in YAML.